MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 Tasks can be moved to any level in the work breakdown structure in one of two ways:

-- Select one more tasks and drag them to the desired location.
+- Select one or more tasks and drag them to the desired location.
 - Select one or more tasks, right-click and select **Cut**, select the destination cell in the schedule, and then right-click and select **Paste**.

 ## Task attributes